EPSCoR - Co-Funding Mechanisms

 - To broaden participation in science and engineering by institutions, organizations and people within and among EPSCoR jurisdictions.

-Proposal characteristics that will enhance the likelihood of EPSCoR co-funding are: (a) researchers who have not previously or recently (e.g., during the last three years) received NSF awards; (b) requests reflecting collaborative efforts within and across participating jurisdictions and at regional, national and/or international levels; (c) projects submitted to cross-discipline or cross-directorate programs; (d) projects with synergism to research focus areas within the corresponding EPSCoR jurisdiction; (e) projects that increase participation of members of underrepresented groups and/or institutions; (f) requests for instrumentation; (g) U.S. graduate student programs that will significantly enhance institutional research capability and competitiveness; and (h) programs that exemplify NSF’s commitment to the integration of research and education.
+Proposal characteristics that will enhance the likelihood of EPSCoR co-funding are: (a) researchers who have not previously received NSF awards or researchers whose awards ended three or more years ago; (b) requests reflecting collaborative efforts within and across participating jurisdictions and at regional, national and/or international levels; (c) projects submitted to cross-discipline or cross-directorate programs; (d) projects that are synergistic with NSF investment and funding priorities in the current fiscal year; (e) projects that increase participation of members of underrepresented groups and/or institutions; (f) requests for instrumentation that build research capacity at the institutional or jurisdictional level; (g) student programs that will significantly enhance institutional research capability and competitiveness or provide training opportunities for K-12 students and professional development for K-12 teachers; and (h) programs that exemplify NSF’s commitment to the integration of research and education.